Beraliv/beraliv.dev/packages/blog2/src/content/2025-04-23-how-i-earned-uk-global-talent-visa.md

 1. CV: [Short version here](https://drive.google.com/file/d/1pUmwQFVBVxTsA3g1WTDnA1jwL4M-3XL2/view?usp=sharing)
 2. Three additional letters of reference from directors at Yandex, Joyn, and DAZN

-## ✨ Final thought
+## ✨ Final thoughts

 This achievement wasn't only about recognition - it was about reflecting on the impact I've made, the challenges I've overcome, and the communities I've helped grow.

-If you're just started your career, you have ambitions and you want to build the strong engineering career, I encourage you to:
+If you're just starting your career, you have ambitions and you want to build a strong engineering career, I encourage you to:

 1. Contribute to Open Source
 2. Write and speak about your work